kylejones200/psis_4700_applied_ai/webslides/weekdetail_Edge-and-Private-Models.md

 ## Trade-Offs

-Edge devices have limited compute.
+Edge devices have limited compute
-Private models require maintenance and security patches.
+Private models require maintenance and security patches
 Balancing performance and protection is key

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.